The NANOGrav 12.5-Year Data Set: Polarimetry and Faraday Rotation Measures from Observations of Millisecond Pulsars with the Green Bank Telescope: Results and Discussion

 \citet{vano} measured the time variability of the RMs of PSRs B1556$−$44 and B1727$−$47 and found that local magnetic fields of 2 $\mu$G and 16 $\mu$G, respectively, were required to explain the observed variations.
 The latter was attributed to motion through irregularities within a nearby HII region. \citet{rankin1988} observed RM and DM variations towards the Crab pulsar for two years and calculated a local magnetic field of $\sim$170 $\mu$G, consistent with its dense magnetic environment. \citet{hamilton} observed another pulsar in a supernova remnant, the Vela pulsar, and found that the RM is increasing and found the magnetic field along the line of sight to be 22 $\mu$G, which was attributed to a magnetized cloud moving out of the line-of-sight to the source.
 Most recently, \citet{johnston2021} used the ultra-wideband on the Parkes radio telescope to observe pulsars over two years.
 They measured the RM and DM and found that PSR J1825$-$1446 showed significant RM and DM changes, with the magnetic field along the line of sight changing by 0.2 $\mu$G in 2 years, which is due to the pulsar passing behind a magnetised filament in a supernova remnant.

-The ambient magnetic fields we derive through this method are much larger than any measured values, including the 1 mG fields sampled by PSR B1959$-$63 as it travels through the disk of its companion star \citep{johnston2005}.
+Our ambient magnetic fields are much larger than any measured values, including the 1 mG fields sampled by PSR B1959$-$63 as it travels through the disk of its companion star \citep{johnston2005}.
 This shows that the linear trends in magnetic fields we observe are much too large to be explained due to pulsar movement solely through an over-dense region along our line of sight, and are more likely due to our line of sight traversing variations in Galactic magnetic field structure in the transverse direction.

 \citet{Yan2011RM} point out similarly large ($\sim$0.1 mG) derived local magnetic fields for pulsars for which they measure linear changes in Galactic magnetic field with time (specifically PSRs J0613$-$0200, J1909$-$3744, and J2129$-$5721).
 Their slopes, however, are one to two orders of magnitude larger than ours.
 They use a different technique, relying on the slope of the RM divided by the slope of the DM to calculate the ambient magnetic field.